singh-man/books/crackingTheCoding/18_advancedTopics.md

 17.19 	Part 2: You might need the quadratic formula.
 It's not a big deal if you don't remember it.
 Most people  won't.
 Remember that there is such a thing as good enough.

-16.18	Since the value of a determines the value of b (and vice versa) and either a or b must start at the beginning  of the value, you should have only 0(n) possibilities for how to split up the pattern.
+16.18	Since the value of a determines the value of b (and vice versa) and either a or b must start at the beginning  of the value, you should have only O(n) possibilities for how to split up the pattern.

 17.12		You could return both the start and end of a linked list in multiple ways.
 You could return a two-element array.
 You could define a new data structure to hold the start and end.
 You could re-use the BiNode data  structure.
 If you're working in a language that supports this (like Python), you could just return multiple  values.
 You could solve the problem  as a circular linked list, with the start's previous pointer  pointing  to the end (and then break the circular list in a wrapper method).
 Explore these solutions.
 Which one do you like most and why?